In today’s update, I will reveal:

 Well, I have a master plan for this site…..You see, the domain name contains the year “2016” as does the main set of keywords it targets.
 So by the end of the year, it will become defunct.
 This is where I will implement my plan:

-The plan consists of taking all of the content and placing it onto a higher authority niche site which I already own and performing 301 redirects of the entire domain over to the new sites pages.
+The plan consists of taking all of the content and placing it onto a higher authority niche site which I already own and performing 301 redirects of the entire domain over to the pages of the new site.

 In theory, I *should* keep the existing rankings and perhaps even improve in the SERPS since the DA on the new site will be much higher.
 Again, this could go wrong but I figure by the time I do this, the site would have paid for my trip and then some.
 So I will have nothing to lose by that point.